camallen/unipart_bbc_microbit/activity_1.md

 ## Make the Buzzer go off!

+Let's write the code to make the buzzer go off.
+Once we've written it, we'll make it run on our Micro:bits.

 #### Step 1:
 Clip one of the crocodile clips to one of the legs of the buzzer and the other end of the clip to the pad marked "0" on the BBC Micro:bit.
 Use the other crocodile clip to connect the other leg to the Micro:bit pad marked "GND".